G4LB1T/Need-less/README.md

 ## Samples used in the Demo

 ### NotPetya
-Destructive ransomware which turned out to be a wiper, has an infection mark and searches Norton\Symantec and Kaspersky related processes
+Destructive ransomware which turned out to be a wiper, has an infection marker and searches Norton\Symantec and Kaspersky related processes
 027cc450ef5f8c5f653329641ec1fed91f694e0d229928963b30f6b0d7d3a745

 ### WannaCry
-A ransomware which used the ETERNALBLIE\DOUBLEPULSAR exploits to infect machines all over the world, has an infection mark ed01ebfbc9eb5bbea545af4d01bf5f1071661840480439c6e5babe8e080e41aa
+A ransomware which used the ETERNALBLIE\DOUBLEPULSAR exploits to infect machines all over the world, has an infection marker ed01ebfbc9eb5bbea545af4d01bf5f1071661840480439c6e5babe8e080e41aa

 ### Andromeda\Gamarue Bot